syncfusion-content/maui-docs/MAUI/PDF-Viewer/Free-Text.md

 # Free Text Annotations in .NET MAUI PDF Viewer (SfPdfViewer)

-The [SfPdfViewer](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.PdfViewer.SfPdfViewer.html) allows you to add, remove and modify free text annotation in the PDF document.
+The [SfPdfViewer](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.PdfViewer.SfPdfViewer.html) allows you to add, remove, and modify free text annotation in the PDF document.
 This is useful for adding text notes, comments, or feedback to the PDF pages.
 This section will go through the functions available in PDF Viewer for working with free text annotations.

 ## Add free text annotations